Inorganic chemistry

 Francis Livens investigates microbial transformations of radionuclides and mineral surface reactions.

-Louise Natrajan investigates microbial transformations of radionuclides, as well as new spectroscopic techniques for finger-printing actinide ion speciation in solution.
+The Natrajan Group investigates microbial transformations of radionuclides, as well as new spectroscopic techniques for finger-printing actinide ion speciation in solution.